okraits/breasy/README.md

 [http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt](http://www.gnu.org/licenses/old-licenses/gpl-2.0.txt)

-### Todo list
+### Todo list (in descending, but not absolute order)

+- detect a running breasy instance and open a new tab
+- share websession across several webviews
 - adblock
-- save settings and keybindings in a configuration file
+- content zoom must affect all existing webviews
 - scripting interface
+- open local files
+- save keybindings in configuration file
+- set useragent string and accepted language
 - URL autocompletion based on permanent browsing history
-- set useragent string and accepted language
 - show URL of the link under the mousepointer in the location bar
 - mark https connections in the location bar (textcolor green)
 - show favicon in location bar
-- detect a running breasy instance and open a new tab
 - show load progress as a filling background of the location bar
-- content zoom must affect all existing webviews
-- share websession across several webviews